vishalcloudyuga/dcos-website/src/releases/1.9.0/notes.md

 ## CLI

-- Service account login support (useful for unattended scripts/automation)
+- Service account login support (useful for unattended scripts/automation).
-- New command for discovering why applications aren’t starting: `dcos marathon debug list`
+- New command for discovering why applications aren’t starting: `dcos marathon debug list`.
 - Subcommands for package management and service management. <!-- [maturity-badge status='experimental'] -->
 - Logging commands `dcos task log` and `dcos node log` use the new [logging API](/docs/1.9/administration/logging/logging-api/) backend.
 This is a big improvement over using the Files API because you can now stream systemd unit logs for DC/OS system services and logs from tasks that are deployed by Mesos.
 - New debugging command: `dcos task exec`.
 For more information, See the debugging [documentation](/docs/1.9/administration/debugging/).